-The NHSRA established shooting sports as part of the events scheduled for the National Finals Rodeo(s) in 2005 in partnership with the NRA (National Rifle Association).
-Since inception, the program has welcomed an increase in the number of competitors for these events thereby validating the need for clarification of terms, procedure and general rules for each discipline offered.
+The NHSRA established shooting sports as part of the activities scheduled for National Finals Rodeo(s) in 2005 in partnership with the NRA (National Rifle Association).
+No longer supported by the NRA, this program continues to thrive and in January 2022 became an event within National High School Rodeo Association that will be offered in all states/provinces where interest is shown.

-Section 1: The Essentials

-Section 2: Rifle Shooting Sports Program

-Section 3: Shotgun Shooting Sports Program

-Section 4: Other Awards

-Section 5: Range Operation

-Section 6: Training Courses Available

-Section 7: Grants

-Section 8: Light Rifle Rules for NHSRA

-Section 9: Trap Rules for NHSRA

-Section 10: Shooting Sports Dress Code (for National Finals Events)
+Section 1: The Essentials Section 2: Rifle Shooting Sports Program Section 3: Shotgun Shooting Sports Program Section 4: Other Awards Section 5: Range Operation Section 6: Training Courses Available Section 7: Grants Section 8: Light Rifle Rules for NHSRA Section 9: Trap Rules for NHSRA Section 10: Shooting Sports Dress Code (for National Finals Events)